 Surprise!
 There’s a tie for first place.
 When it comes to the most loved grocery store in the United States, customers were torn, but they certainly know that Wegmans is one of the best.

-People are genuinely obsessed with this New York-based grocer, who operates 92 stores in just 5 states and still managed to earn the No. 10 spot on Forbes’ Best Places to Work list in 2017.
+People are genuinely obsessed with this New York-based grocer, which operates 92 stores in just five states and still managed to earn the No. 10 spot on Forbes’ Best Places to Work list in 2017.
 From beautiful stores to friendly cashiers, impressive specialty offerings, craft beers, and the freshest produce around, it’s no wonder Wegmans shared the No. 1 spot with the next store on our list.

 1. Publix Super Markets